prokhorvlg/relay-network-take-home-val/README.md

-# voter statistics
+# voter statistics (relay-network-take-home-val)
-`voter statistics` is a simple React-based web application that displays a table of voter statistics from a provided endpoint.
+`voter statistics (relay-network-take-home-val)` is a simple React-based web application that displays a table of voter statistics from a provided endpoint.

 Created by [prokhorvlg (Valentin Sigalov)](https://github.com/prokhorvlg).